 Keep It Simple

 Secondary pages are awesome, and viewers will tolerate/use a fairly high number of them.
 A quick way to lose their interest, though, is using too many tertiary (or quaternary, etc.) pages.
-For leave your drop downs with only one or two levels.
+For best results, leave your drop downs with only one or two levels.